What is SEM (Search Engine Marketing)

 However, things have evolved nowadays, and SEM isn’t as clear-cut as it once was.

-Note: In this article, we’ll frequently refer to Google since it dominates the search engine market with over 90.68% market share and literally dictates what a search engine should be and do.
+Note: In this article, we’ll frequently refer to Google since it dominates the search engine market with over 90.68% market share and dictates what a search engine should be and do.

 What is SEM?